raghadasfour-02/feel-me/readme.md

 # Feel Me
 Interactive 3D golf ball.
-To view on your browswer, clone this repo and run 'npm run dev' in terminal.
+To view on your browser, clone this repo and run 'npm run dev' in terminal.

 ---
 ### Demo